-Early college high schools use a transformational strategy of bringing college into high school by simultaneously offering a high school diploma and a college-level credential and/or degree.
+Early college high schools use a transformational strategy of bringing college into high school by simultaneously offering a high school diploma and a college-level associate degree, transferrable hours toward a four-year degree, and/or an industry credential.
 Early college high schools are tuition free, and expose all students to rigorous academics and career technical education coursework.
-They focus on low-income youth, first-generation college-goers, English Language Learners, ethnically diverse students, and other young people underrepresented in higher education.
+They prioritize students underrepresented in higher education including low-income youth, first-generation college-goers, English Language Learners, and ethnically diverse students.
 Early college high schools establish formalized partnerships with colleges and community partners that foster shared responsibility for student success.
 Programming includes meaningful work-based learning experiences that align to dynamic sectors of New Mexico’s economy and a structured CTE sequence that leads to credentials recognized by business and industry.

 Early college high schools have the potential to improve high school graduation rates and better prepare students for family-supporting careers by:

 By definition, Early College High Schools serve students who: